juanjsebgarcia/faas-cache-dict/README.md

 <!--- TODO: Better docs to come --->

 ## Known limitations
+- The memory constraint applies to the whole cache dict object not just its contents.
-- The cache itself consumes a minor amount of memory in overheads, so eg. `1K` of requested memory will yield slightly less than `1K` of available internal storage.
-The memory constraint applies to the whole cache object not just its contents.
+The cache dict itself consumes a small amount of memory in overheads, so eg. `1K` of requested memory will yield slightly less than `1K` of available internal storage.
-- Due to extra overheads performance does **slowly** degrade with size (item count), you will need to test this for your situation.
-In 99% of use cases this will still be orders of magnitude faster than doing network calls to an external cache.
+- Due to extra processing, performance does **slowly** degrade with size (item count), you will need to test this for your situation.
+In 99% of use cases this will still be an order of magnitude faster than doing network calls to an external cache (and more reliable).

 ## Support
 CPython 3.8 or greater.